Genesis, Noah and the Flood

 The superior part of the bed of the Persian Gulf as former Garden of Eden with the four confluent rivers, Euphrates, Tigris, Gihon and Pishon, according to archeologist Juris Zarins.

-The superior part of the bed of the Persian Gulf as former Garden of Eden with the four confluent rivers, Euphrates, Tigris, Gihon and Pishon, according to archeologist Juris Zarins (source: Has the Garden of Eden been located at last?).
+Figure 14: The superior part of the bed of the Persian Gulf as former Garden of Eden with the four confluent rivers, Euphrates, Tigris, Gihon and Pishon, according to archeologist Juris Zarins (source: Has the Garden of Eden been located at last?).

-The mean sea level rise since the last glaciation reveals a flood in the Persian Gulf about 9500 years ago (source: Wikipedia, Sea level rise).
+This diagram of the mean sea level rise since the last glaciation reveals that a part in the Persian Gulf, lying about 35 meters under the actual sea level, was flooded about 9500 years ago.

 Patriarch Age at birth of